Bharathi89/Whatsupdevelopment/README.md

 # Whatsupdevelopment
-This application is to develop the chat
+This repositiries is to develop the chat